amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-intro/tutorial.md

 To try out web detection, we'll use the same image of beignets from above so all we need to change is one line in our request file (you can also venture out into the unknown and use an entirely different image).
 Under the features list, we'll just change "type" from `LABEL_DETECTION` to `WEB_DETECTION`.

 Bring up the `request2.json` file
-`walkthrough editor-open-file "code-snippets/ml/cloud_shell_tutorials/cloud-vision-intro/request2.json" "in the text editor"`.
+<walkthrough-editor-open-file filePath="code-snippets/ml/cloud_shell_tutorials/cloud-vision-intro/request2.json">in the text editor</walkthrough-editor-open-file>

 The request should look like this, with just the "type" different from the previous request: